Key Takeaways

 Professional Approach

-- Comprehensive inspection to find all entry points
+- Full inspection to find every entry point

 - Strategic trap and bait station placement for maximum effectiveness